 To ensure that they are getting the best price for their airfare, travelers should research different methods of securing airline tickets to have an idea of what is a reasonable price before contacting one of the contract travel agents.
 Travelers should also ensure that the pricing that they are getting is for a similar ticket including same departure and return times, same travel routes, refundability, etc.

 For any questions please contact the Accounts Payable Office at ext.
-2407.
+2409 or 2407.

-*Includes: State operations, DIFR, IFR, joint committee awards (JDA, IDA, DRESCHER, etc.).
+The above procedures apply to: State operations, DIFR, IFR, and joint committee awards (JDA, IDA, DRESCHER, etc.).
 Excludes: Research Foundation, ASC, and College Foundation.

 Commercial Transportation (airfare, rail fare, etc):